mozilla/moz-corsica/README.md

 Connecting a Client
 -------------------

-Once you connect to `corsica.mozilla.io`, you should see the Corsica logo (C with a lightning bolt).
-Open the browser console and run the following commands, substituting the values as necessary for your installation:
+Navigate to `corsica.mozilla.io` in your web browser and you should see the Corsica logo (C with a lightning bolt).
+Now open the web console (Tools-> Web Developer-> Web Console) and run the following command, substituting the values in the tags array as necessary for your desired screen content (see state.json for options):

-    config.name = "location#";
-    config.tags = ["ambient", "whimsy"];
+    config.name = "location#"; config.tags = ["ambient", "whimsy"]; writeConfig();
-    writeConfig();

-Refresh the page and you should be recieving content destined for those tags or that specific name.
+Refresh the page and you should start recieving content destined for those tags.
+Now go to fullscreen and enjoy!

 TODO: